A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Introduction

-The present paper is a significant extension of a previously published conference paper~\citep{Kri+2014}.
+\paragraph{Extension of the conference paper.} The present paper is a significant extension of a previously published conference paper~\citep{Kri+2014}.
 In the following we list the main contributions that were not included in the conference version.

-\begin{description} \item[Feature maps of composed kernels.]
-We review closure properties of kernels, the corresponding feature maps and the size and sparsity of the feature vectors.
+\begin{itemize} \item \textit{Feature maps of composed kernels.} We review closure properties of kernels, the corresponding feature maps and the size and sparsity of the feature vectors.
 Based on this, we obtain explicit feature maps for convolution kernels with arbitrary base kernels.
-This generalizes the result of the conference paper, where binary base kernel were considered. \item[Weighted vertex kernels.]
-We introduce weighted vertex kernels generalizing two kernels for attributed graphs. \item[Application of explicit feature maps.]
-We derive explicit feature maps for weighted vertex kernels and the shortest-path kernel~\citep{Borgwardt2005} supporting arbitrary base kernels for the comparison of attributes. \item[Experimental evaluation.]
-We largely extended our evaluation, which now includes experiments for the novel computation schemes of graph kernels as well as a comparison between a graphlet kernel and the subgraph matching kernel~\citep{Kriege2012}. \end{description}
+This generalizes the result of the conference paper, where binary base kernel were considered. \item \textit{Weighted vertex kernels.} We introduce weighted vertex kernels for attributed graphs, which generalize the GraphHopper kernel~\citep{Feragen2013} and graph invariant kernels~\citep{Ors+2015}.
+Weighted vertex kernels were not considered in the conference paper. \item \textit{Construction of explicit feature maps.} We derive explicit feature maps for weighted vertex kernels and the shortest-path kernel~\citep{Borgwardt2005} supporting base kernels with explicit feature maps for the comparison of attributes.
+We prove approximation guarantees in case of approximative feature maps of base kernels.
+This contribution is not contained in the conference paper, where only the explicit computation of the shortest-path kernel for graphs with discrete labels was discussed. \item \textit{Fixed length walk kernels.} We generalize the explicit computation scheme to support arbitrary vertex and edge kernels with explicit feature maps for the comparison of attributes.
+In the conference paper only binary kernels were considered.
+Moreover, we have significantly expanded the section on walk kernels by spelling out all proofs, adding illustrative figures and clarifying the relation to the $k$-step random walk kernel as defined by \citet{Sug+2015}. \item \textit{Experimental evaluation.} We largely extended our evaluation, which now includes experiments for the novel computation schemes of graph kernels as well as a comparison between a graphlet kernel and the subgraph matching kernel~\citep{Kriege2012}. \end{itemize}